Balls to Picasso: Overview

-Dickinson started working on his second solo album while still in Iron Maiden.
+Dickinson started working on his second solo album towards the end of 1992, while still in Iron Maiden.
 For the very first recording sessions he recruited the British band Skin.
 Not satisfied with the style of the effort, Dickinson aborted the recording.

-His next attempt at a second solo album was a collaboration with producer Keith Olsen.
-"Over and Out", "Tibet", "Tears of the Dragon (First Bit, Long Bit, Last Bit)", "Cadillac Gas Mask", and "No Way Out...Continued" are all songs recorded with Olsen and set for inclusion on the second, aborted version of Balls to Picasso, also referred to by insiders as "The Peter Gabriel Album".
+His next attempt at a second solo album was a collaboration with American record producer Keith Olsen and members of the Canadian rock band Saga.
+"Over and Out", "Tibet", "Tears of the Dragon (First Bit, Long Bit, Last Bit)", "Cadillac Gas Mask", and "No Way Out...Continued" are all songs recorded with Olsen and set for inclusion on this record, also referred to by Dickinson as "The Lost Album".

+In his spoken word commentary on The Best of Bruce Dickinson, the singer himself says that this unfinished album was inspired by Peter Gabriel and that the master tapes from these sessions had been lost.
 Other songs from these sessions that have yet to surface on any Dickinson release include "Man of Sorrows" (re-recorded for Accident of Birth; an older demo version from 1990 appears on The Best of Bruce Dickinson), "Original Sin" and "Thank Heaven".

 Dickinson decided to scrap this project as well and teamed up with guitarist Roy Z and his band Tribe of Gypsies to write and record Balls to Picasso.
 The song "Change of Heart" was originally written and demoed by Roy Z and vocalist Rob Rock with their band Driver.
 Dickinson changed the lyrics for the version that was recorded for Balls to Picasso.
-Z and Rock finally recorded and released their version when Driver reunited for their 2008 debut album, Sons of Thunder.
-Songs from the previous recording sessions later resurfaced as b-sides on singles from Balls to Picasso and subsequently also as bonus tracks on the album's 2005 extended edition.
+Roy Z and Rock later recorded and released their version when Driver reunited for their 2008 debut album, Sons of Thunder.

+Songs from Dickinson's previous recording sessions later resurfaced as b-sides on singles from Balls to Picasso and subsequently also as bonus tracks on the album's 2005 extended edition.

 In the Anthology DVD, Dickinson said that he regrets not naming the album Laughing in the Hiding Bush after the song of the same name.
 The song itself is dedicated to his son, Austin, who penned the title.

 Balls to Picasso was also released in DVD-Audio 5.1 mix and DualDisc (CD/DVD-Audio 5.1 mix) versions by Sanctuary Records.